-How much do full sleeve tattoos cost?
+How much do full-sleeve tattoos cost?

 Getting a sleeve tattoo is a very exciting and sometimes emotional journey.
 We guess you’ve been dreaming about getting a tattoo for months or maybe even years, and now you’re “chomping at the bit” to get started.

-By the end of this article, we hope that you have a good idea of the cost of your perfect sleeve tattoo so that you can schedule your appointment and get a work of art on your body.
+By the end of this article, we hope that you have a good idea of the cost of your perfect sleeve tattoo so that you can schedule your appointment and get that work of art on your body.

 Be there in person to talk to your chosen tattoo artist